Step 1: Awaiting Solicitor Engagement

-This page contains a detailed description of Step 1 of the 12-step property sale process
+This page contains a detailed description of Step 1 of the 10-step property purchase process

 There are many reasons why it's important to get legal advice from a practising solicitor and member of the Law Society.
 From employment law to family law, from making a will to buying a home and much more, when you talk to a solicitor you avail of a range of benefits and protections unique to the solicitors’ profession.